gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 > [!CAUTION]
 > PDV: Hitting a Mob or getting hit by a mob will crash the game.

-- Updating a world from 0.15.9 alpha to this version will overwrite biome data of chunks causing the biomes to change into a stripe pattern.
+- Updating a world from **0.15.9** alpha to this version will overwrite biome data of chunks causing the biomes to change into a stripe pattern.
 This can cause Overworld mobs to spawn in the Nether.
 - Wet Sponge does not turn into Dry Sponge in the Nether
 - Mining Chorus Plants with silk touch will drop the item form of the Chorus Plant

 **1.0.0.16**
+- Mining a Furnace while it is smelting with Silk Touch will drop Lit Furnace tile.
+- Dropping anvil on torches will give you differing data value of anvils depending on which direction the anvil was placed.
+Depending on the direction and the type of anvil you can obtain 0-11 data value anvils.

+**1.1.5.0**
+-  Breaking Blocks while they are being moved by a piston can drop a moving block tile, a silk touch pickaxe with at least efficiency IV is reccomended.
+Setup for contraption here at 23:40: https://www.youtube.com/watch?v=i1VK64sA5QM